hpe-dev-incubator/hpe-dev-portal/content/blog/automate-boot-from-san-target-configurations-using-redfish.md

 **Note**:

-A﻿fter restarting the server, remember to logout/login again to the server using ilorest tool to retrieve the updated settings from the server directly, rather than the cache.
-You can also update the ilorest cache contents with the following command
+A﻿fter restarting the server, remember to retrieve the updated Bios settings from the iLO of the server with the following command

 ```markdown
 ilorest select Bios. --refresh